We are committed to delivering trust, transparency, accountability and confidentiality. As a Fiduciary Wealth Advisor, we put your needs first.

 Asset allocation does not ensure a profit or protect against a loss.

 Diversification is basically the portfolio approach you take within each asset class of the portfolio.
 The idea is that you should never own enough of any one thing to be able to make a killing in it.
 At the same time you should never own enough of any one thing to be able to get killed by it.

 Equity diversification says that we can’t know what sectors – small or large cap, growth or value, domestic or international – are going to be hot next, nor which will fade for a season or two.
 So we will own a number of opposing sets, in roughly equal measure.
 This creates tension in the portfolio by owning sets of things that run on different cycles.
 You should end up with the blended long-term return of all the components.

 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not protect against market risk.

 The last and final step necessary to be an excellent investor involves rebalancing your portfolio back to its originally desired weightings roughly once every year.

 Bedford Federal Wealth Management works closely with clients to develop a plan that follows and takes into account these six steps to excellent investing.
-Our Financial Advisors and Wealth Advisors have the experience and perspective necessary to help you work towards whatever your financial goals might be.
+Our LPL Financial Advisors have the experience and perspective necessary to help you work towards whatever your financial goals might be.

 Sign Up for Our Newsletter